i05nagai/memorandum/language/english_speaking.md

     * date back to
         * The church dates back to the 17th century.
 * stigma
+* stigmatize
+    * People with mental health issues are still stigmatized in the country.
 * famous
     * known by very many or most people
 * on-bording